 - Single Source of Truth: S/4HANA will not provide a single source of truth any more than ECC did.
 Also, are we recycling motivations here?
 SAP sold ECC and R/3 also by promising a single source of truth.

 - We Need to Enable Digital Transformation: I have a future article on this, but it is difficult to see “DT” as anything real.
 It is a strange and insubstantial logic for making such an investment decision.
 It also brings up the problem with the survey.
-As it was obviously multiple choice, it is clear that ASUG created this series of options.
+As it was a multiple choice, it is clear that ASUG created this series of options.
 Therefore, the respondents chose options that were preselected for them.

 - Improved User Experience: This leads to Fiori.
 However, Fiori has a ways to go before it is proven as a usable interface for S/4HANA.
 There are just not enough people using it yet to say a lot about it.